hannobraun/fornjot/CONTRIBUTING.md

 We use issues to track work that is mostly actionable, so stuff that someone can work on right now, or at least soon.
 Having too many issues open that aren't actionable will make it harder to track the actionable work.

 If you think your request is an obvious improvement, open an issue.
-If want to discuss a larger addition, long-term plans, or just aren't sure, start a discussion. **Just use your judgement, this isn't a big deal.** Worst case, your issue will be closed, or you'll be asked to open one.
+If you want to discuss a larger addition, long-term plans, or just aren't sure, start a discussion. **Just use your judgement, this isn't a big deal.** Worst case, your issue will be closed, or I'll ask you to open one.

 ## Making Improvements

 If you want to fix a bug, add a new feature, or improve an existing one, just fork the repository, make your change, and submit a pull request.
-Once submitted, [@hannobraun] will review the pull request, give feedback and possibly request changes, and once everything is in order, merge it.
+Once submitted, I will review the pull request, give feedback and possibly request changes.
+Once everything is in order, I'll merge it.

 Pull requests are always welcome.
 But of course, there's a risk that yours might not be accepted.
 Bug fixes and other obvious improvements are usually safe, but new features might be deemed out of scope.